Politics of Canada

-Canada is described as a "full democracy", with a tradition of liberalism, and an egalitarian, moderate political ideology.
-Far-left and far-right politics has never been prominent in Canadian politics.
+Canada is described as a "full democracy", with a tradition of secular liberalism, and an egalitarian, moderate political ideology.
+Extremism has never been prominent in Canadian politics.
 The traditional "brokerage" model of Canadian politics leaves little room for ideology.
-Peace, order, and good government, alongside an Implied Bill of Rights are founding principles of the Canadian government.
-An emphasis on social justice has been a distinguishing element of Canada's political culture.
-Canada has placed emphasis on equality and inclusiveness for all its people.
+Peace, order, and good government, alongside an Implied Bill of Rights, are founding principles of the Canadian government.
+An emphasis on multiculturalism and social justice has been a distinguishing element of Canada's political culture.
+Canada has placed emphasis on diversity, equity and inclusion for all its people.

 The country has a multi-party system in which many of its legislative practices derive from the unwritten conventions of and precedents set by the Westminster parliament of the United Kingdom.
-The two dominant political parties in Canada have historically been the current Liberal Party of Canada and the Conservative Party of Canada (as well as its numerous predecessors).
+The two dominant political parties in Canada have historically been the Liberal Party of Canada and the current Conservative Party of Canada (as well as its numerous predecessors).
 Parties like the New Democratic Party, the Quebec nationalist Bloc Québécois and the Green Party of Canada have grown in prominence, exerting their own influence to the political process.

-Canada has evolved variations: party discipline in Canada is stronger than in the United Kingdom, and more parliamentary votes are considered motions of confidence, which tends to diminish the role of non-Cabinet members of parliament (MPs).
+Canada has evolved variations: party discipline in Canada is stronger than in the United States and United Kingdom, and more parliamentary votes are considered motions of confidence, which tends to diminish the role of non-Cabinet members of parliament (MPs).
 Such members, in the government caucus, and junior or lower-profile members of opposition caucuses, are known as backbenchers.
 Backbenchers can, however, exert their influence by sitting in parliamentary committees, like the Public Accounts Committee or the National Defence Committee.